idi-ops/ansible-nodejs/README.md

 # Node.js Ansible Role

-This role assists with deploying a Node.js application on Fedora 22, CentOS 7, or a Docker container (based on CentOS/Fedora).
+This role assists with deploying a Node.js application on Fedora, CentOS 7, or a Docker container (based on CentOS/Fedora).

 It currently performs the following tasks: